altamusinc/altamus_mavlink_dart/README.md

   }
 ```

 We can now feed data into the parser.
 It can come from anywhere, typically a TCP socket.
-In this example, a byte list is use:.
+In this example, a byte list is used:

 ```dart
 var sampleBatteryStatus = Uint8List.fromList([